-The University has a sound system for proper and effective management of its financial resources, and to ensure public accountability and compliance with statutory, professional and external requirements in financial reporting.
+The University has a sound financial management system for the proper and effective management of its financial resources, ensuring public accountability and compliance with statutory, professional and external requirements in financial reporting.

 The University observes the principle of prudent financial management and adopts a realistic budget strategy to ensure financial viability and sustainability to support the University’s core mission and strategic development.